Living in Tenerife is one of the best options for retirement, as the aerobics photo of Parque Sanabria confirms.

 I simply picked some articles where I found 1 item or a kg price in my last shopping list.

-The many Tenerife eating places are cheap compared to those in Northern Europe.
-Entertainment on the biggest Canary Island is often for free.
+Many Tenerife eating places are cheap compared to those in Northern Europe.
+Their entertainment is often for free.
 Tenerife carnival, which is not only thought after by the large Tenerife gay community is, of course, tops for all who retire on the island.
 The people in my Carnival picture above are likely on retirement living in Tenerife.
 Often, such expats like Julia from the UK become prototypes for making the best of living on Tenerife.

 Please, find out from your overseas medical aid organization or social security, how to go about getting the blue card which entitles you fully to European sharing of health care.
 You can even use it while on a short holiday, if need be.